-In this scenario, CARMAT will generate new forecasts allowing it to draw up a new timetable for the reimbursements to Bpifrance.
+In this scenario, Carmat will generate new forecasts allowing it to draw up a new timetable for the reimbursements to Bpifrance.

-Should sales of the reference products and services be in excess of the forecasts, the flat fees defined above will not be affected.
+Conversely, should sales of the reference products and services be in excess of the forecasts, the flat fees defined above will not be affected.

-In any case, in the event that no reimbursement is due pursuant to this Article over a period of 10 years from payment of the last subsidy as set out in the agreement providing for a repayable advance, CARMAT will be released from any obligation to pay financial returns.
-Moreover, this agreement will be terminated ipso jure with no other formalities, provided that CARMAT has complied with all its obligations.
-CARMAT will be bound to pay specific fees as defined above, should threshold S1 be reached before this date, and until said date is reached.
+In any case, in the event that no reimbursement is due pursuant to this article over a period of 10 years from payment of the last subsidy as set out in the agreement providing for a repayable advance, Carmat will be released from any obligation to pay financial returns, provided that Carmat has complied with all its obligations.

-If the advance payment has been reimbursed in accordance with the provisions above, CARMAT will pay Bpifrance during the year after the date said reimbursement is completed and provided sales of the reference products and services (excluding taxes) have reached at least $\ensuremath{\in} 2$ billion, 2.5% of the yearly revenue generated the previous year by sales of the Project's products and services.
+If the advance payment has been reimbursed in accordance with the provisions above, Carmat will pay Bpifrance during the year after the date said reimbursement is completed and provided sales of the reference products and services (excluding taxes) have reached at least &2billion, 2.5% of the yearly revenue generated the previous year by sales of the project's products and services.